 4) Harley Davidson Museum

-The city of Milwaukee would not have this grand site of history, art, and culture without the iconic legend of America’s beloved motorcycle existing within the very essence of the city’s past.
+Milwaukee would not have this grand site of history, art, and culture without the iconic legend of America’s beloved motorcycle existing within the essence of the city’s past.

-The Harley Davidson Museum is not only for HOGs – it is a must-visit for any person who has ever believed Harleys to be cool.
+The Harley Davidson Museum is not only for HOGs – it is a must-visit for anyone who believes Harleys to be cool.
 You do not need to be a car geek to appreciate and admire the legendary vehicle.

-Take a stroll through the history of Milwaukee full of bike displays to discover two men’s creativity and their way to becoming immortal legends.
+Take a stroll through the history of Milwaukee, full of bike displays, to discover two men’s creativity and their way to becoming immortal legends.
 Here, you will find bikes of all ages.
-Not to mention you can even take a seat on a few of them for some awesome snapshots that will surely be a hit on your Instagram.
+You can even take a seat on a few of them for some awesome snapshots that will surely be a hit on your Instagram.

 5) Charles Allis Art Museum

-This Milwaukee jewel lies on Prospect Avenue where you will find the famous Jewish Museum of Milwaukee as well.
-The building was developed by distinguished designer Alexander Eschweiler for Charles Allis who was the first president of Allis Chalmers.
+This Milwaukee jewel lies on Prospect Avenue, where you will also find the famous Jewish Museum of Milwaukee.
+Distinguished designer Alexander Eschweiler developed the building for Charles Allis, who was the first president of Allis Chalmers.

-This museum fulfills double goals as it gives peeks very extraordinary art exhibitions, while at the same time providing an opportunity to roam around the gorgeous rooms that induce a feeling of their authentic splendor.
+This museum fulfills double goals as it gives a peek at extraordinary art exhibitions while simultaneously providing an opportunity to roam around the gorgeous rooms that induce a feeling of their authentic splendor.

 Walking through the beautiful bedrooms, a grand dining room, stunning halls, and even an exceptional library, you are sure to feel like an elegant royal member of the society.